fossable/goldboot/README.md

 `goldboot` simplifies the process of building and deploying golden images to bare-metal.

-Warning: this tool is totally unfinshed and should be used for testing only!
-Proceed at your own risk!
+**Warning: this tool is totally unfinshed and should be used for testing only!
+Proceed at your own risk!**

 ## Golden Images

 Golden images contain your operating system, applications, software patches, and configuration all rolled into one easily deployable package.

-Using golden images to keep a large number of servers consistent might be the most obvious use-case, but `goldboot` can build images for desktop workstations too.
+Keeping a large number of servers consistent might be the most obvious benefit to golden images, but `goldboot` can also build images for desktop workstations too.
 Imagine booting a brand-new install of your favorite OS with all applications and custom configuration already present!